fruitbyte/DroneLights/README.md

 ---

 Drone lights help light up your aircraft for night flying and ease of observation in the daytime.
+This specific drone light PCB also doubles as a simple breakout board for the ATTiny84A.

 ## Project Directory
-- Manuals: PCB Datasheet & Assembly/Programming Info
+- Manuals: PCB Assembly/Programming Info
 - PCB: KiCad project files (KiCad 6.0+)
 - Programming: Code for the ATTiny84A